RealClearPolitics: 2000 to 2017

-RealClearPolitics, often referred to as nonpartisan by sources like The Wall Street Journal and The New York Times, emerged as a significant platform during the 2008 elections.
+RealClearPolitics during its early years was often referred to as nonpartisan by sources like The Wall Street Journal and The New York Times.
+It emerged as a significant platform during the 2008 elections.
 Its founders, aiming to provide ideological diversity, curated political stories, op-eds, news analyses, and editorials to offer readers a balanced view of the political landscape.
-The site's utility was recognized by figures such as Politicos executive editor Jim VandeHei, who called it an essential resource for political enthusiasts.
-The Chicago Sun-Times in 2012 also acknowledged the site's balanced selection of stories, and BuzzFeed’s top editor praised its polling average as highly reliable.
+The site's utility was recognized by figures such as Politicos executive editor Jim VandeHei, who called it "an essential stop for anyone interested in politics."
+The Chicago Sun-Times in 2012 also acknowledged the site's balanced selection of stories, and BuzzFeed's top editor praised its polling average as highly reliable.

 The site has shown a conservative inclination in its content and commentary, as noted by various sources over the years.
 In early interviews and articles, founders McIntyre and Bevan openly discussed their criticism of mainstream media biases.
 A 2001 Princeton Alumni Weekly article highlighted their political leanings, and a 2004 Time article described the site's commentary section as "right-leaning."
 By 2009, some academic texts have described it as run by conservatives while providing a range of opinion pieces.
 This blend of nonpartisanship and conservative tendencies has shaped its reputation and influence in political discourse.

+Beginning in 2014, RealClearMedia ran a Facebook group, Conservative Country, which had 800,000 followers and a related website, ConservativeCountry.net, which posted far-right content that included right-wing conspiracy theories, pro-Donald Trump, pro-Vladimir Putin, and anti-Muslim material.